-As part of its partnership arrangements with Health Agencies, the Faculty of Health at the University of Canberra is aware of the issue of confidentiality of information gained from clinical placements and externships.
+As part of its partnership arrangements with Health Agencies, the Faculty of Health at the University of Canberra is aware of the confidentiality of information gained from clinical placements and externships.
 Students are expected to analyse their experiences from these as part of their academic study.
-In order to support learning while protecting confidentiality of information, the following guidelines have been developed:
+To support learning while protecting the confidentiality of information, the following guidelines have been developed:

 - Pseudonyms should be used for the names of patients and organisations in all academic work.

-- Identifying information, including demographic information, should be modified in academic work, using terminology such as ‘similar to'.
+- Identifying demographic information should be modified in academic work, using terminology such as ‘similar to'.

 - Students should mark all academic work with sensitive information as ‘in-confidence' in the footer.

-- Students should develop ‘composite' patients/clients based upon their experiences with several patients or clients in one clinical experience if possible.
-Students should note that this is a ‘composite' and not intended to identify a single person.
+- Students should develop ‘composite' patients/clients based upon their experiences with several patients or clients in one clinical expertise, if possible.
+Students should note that this is a ‘composite' not intended to identify a single person.

 - Students should use the password-protect function on their word processing programs to further guard sensitive information.